Omaima-Q/Net_practice_42/README.md

 **For example**, some IETF engineers during the April Fool's day designed the IP over Avian Carriers (IPoAC): a proposal to carry Internet traffic by birds such as homing pigeons.

+## Anatomy of the TCP/IP protocol stack

+Cables and computers that make up the Internet infrastructure understand a very simple binary language made of zeroes and ones, and yet we want to be able to move rich data around such as web pages, emails, movies, video calls, … in a reliable, error-free and easy to establish way.

+This is a complex problem that must be broken down into smaller pieces to be solved efficiently.
+For this reason, the TCP/IP protocol stack has been organized into four layers.

+Each layer contains protocols that describe how to route/transmit/receive data according to a different level of abstraction.

+The lower the layer, the closer you are to the hardware and the more detailed the instructions are; the higher the layer, the closer you are to the human and the more abstract the communication becomes.
+Let's take a bottom-up look:

+**1.Link layer** — also known as the physical layer, it contains protocols that operate very close to the metal.
+Protocols in this layer see the network as a bunch of machines physically linked together that exchange bits of data;

+**2. Network layer**— also known as the Internet layer, this is where the communication starts to get fancy.
+Protocols in this layer think in terms of source networks and destination networks and how to identify them;

+**3. Transport layer** — here the communication becomes even more abstract.
+Protocols in this layer think in terms of processes that talk to eachother through specific channels;

+**4. Application layer** — the most abstract layer, where protocols think in terms of user services that exchange application data over the network.